Introduction to Aarna Networks

 What are the similarities with VNF automation?

-Hema Kadia: Sriram, one of the things that we always hear about is virtual network function (VNF lifecycle management or how the orchestrators – whether it is ONAP, or OSM MANO, or vendor-specific orchestration & management functions, they always talk about VNF management.
+Hema Kadia: Sriram, one of the things that we always hear about is virtual network function (VNF lifecycle management or how the orchestrators – whether it is ONAP, OSM MANO, or vendor-specific orchestration & management functions, always talk about VNF management.
 Now, how do you automate PNFs?
-Is it a similar capability, what PNF objects/functionality do you automate?
+Is it a similar capability?
+What PNF objects/functionality do you automate?
 Can you elaborate on that?

-Sriram Rupanagunta: Essentially there are 3 aspects that you have to look at from a PNFs point of view.
+Sriram Rupanagunta: Essentially, there are three aspects that you have to look at from a PNF point of view.

-The second part of that same functionality is PNFs migration.
+The second part of that same functionality is PNF migration.
 For example, you may take a physical device and move it to a different location.
 In that case, it has to be automated or reconfigured.
 So again, all these functions can be done manually, but it’s going to be extremely tedious to do that.
-And also as in the case of 5g, the problem is going to be there due to a lot more units, because the number of such devices will be more known at the base stations and so on.
+Also, as in the case of 5g, the problem is going to be there due to a lot more units because the number of such devices will be more known at the base stations and so on.
 So that’s the first part, which is to automate the onboarding.

 Automate the changes based on certain changes in the environment – For example, there could be load congestion suddenly because of some event, or there may be some errors, because of which you will have to make some adjustments to the PNFs configuration.
-And again, it’s extremely difficult for somebody to sit at a terminal or a management station, look at all of these and make these changes.
-So this process has to be automated, where you may receive these errors, we receive these parameters.
-And there may be some analytics functions, which look at all of these, analyzes them, and provides input to change all of these sets of parameters on these physical functions.
+And again, it’s extremely difficult for somebody to sit at a terminal or a management station, look at all of these, and make these changes.
+So this process has to be automated; where you may receive these errors, we receive these parameters.
+There may be some analytics functions, that look at all of these, analyze them, and provide input to change all of these sets of parameters on these physical functions.
 So in that sense, the requirements are very similar to VNFs.
-So, even there to do exactly the same thing based on certain environmental variables, you will have to change those parameters.
+So, even to do exactly the same thing based on certain environmental variables, you will have to change those parameters.
 And so that’s exactly what these automation platforms will enable you to do.
-You can create what’s called a control loop, where you receive these parameters and then you run certain analytics, which could be either developed by the operators or they could be from other vendors, and then they run them and then based on that they go and make changes.
+You can create what’s called a control loop, where you receive these parameters, and then you run certain analytics, which could be either developed by the operators or they could be from other vendors, and then they run them, and then based on that they go and make changes.
 That’s the third aspect of PNF management, where you have to automate these aspects.